tluizleite/oplab-challenge/README.md

 Answer the following questions:
 - Suppose you're working with 3 people on a project.
 What would be **the** ideal software development process?
+IMHO, one of the most applicable software development process with a small or tiny team is the SCRUM, although I don't have much experience with it but I know its a project management framework that focus on agile development.

 - How do you think an entity relationship diagram for _Instagram_ would be like?
+In progress...

 - Now that you have imagined the ER diagram, **how** would you build _Instagram_ from scratch?